The Super-Happy Customer

 You just have to be customer-centric.”

 Well, I don’t know.
-I like how Apple is focused on building the best possible products and how they’re product-centric.
-And I kind of like how Google is value-centric and Amazon is availability-centric.
+I like how Apple is focused on building the best possible products and is product-centric.
+I also like how Google is value-centric, and Amazon is availability-centric.

 Also, I know of “customer-centric ” companies, but few of their customers are going out of their way to promote these brands.